BanForFun/react-select-table/docs/core.md

 #### `path` *string*
 The property value of each row at `path` will be resolved and passed to the [`render`](#render-function) method as the first parameter, followed by the complete row object as the second one.
 If `path` is not set, the first parameter will be undefined.

 Columns that specify a `path`, are sortable.
-If that is not desirable (for example on images), you should not specify a `path` and instead resolve the property inside the `render` method.
+If that is not desirable (for example on images), you should not specify a `path` and resolve the property inside the `render` method.

 If you don't set the `path` property, you must set the [`key`](#key-string) property instead.

 #### `render`  *function*

-Called for each cell to return the content of the td element.
+Called for each cell to return the content to be displayed.
 For parameters, see [`path`](#path-string).

 #### `key` *string*